stewart-lab/scRNAseq_downstream/README.md

 ```
 conda activate scRNAseq_best
 ```
-Next, change the working directory and directories where your seurat objects are (for both human and pig) in the .Rmd file Now run
+Next, change the working directory and directories where your seurat objects are (for both human and pig) in the .Rmd file.
+Also update where the metadata files are for both human and pig (included in the data/ folder).

+Now run:
 ```
 seurat_mapping_GAMM_Cowan.Rmd
 seurat_mapping_GAMM_Reh.Rmd